-Photo scanner is an effective tool to preserve physical photos, artwork, books and more.
-If you’re planning to buy one, read this shopping guide to help you choose amongst the best photo scanners available on the market today!
+If you’re planning to buy an effective tool to preserve physical photos, artwork, books and more, read this shopping guide “best photo scanners” to help you choose amongst the available ones on the market today!

 Photos are a great remembrance of all the memories we once experienced and shared with our loved ones.
 But as time passes, it fades.
 This is a photo scanner becomes handy.
 Modern scanners first entered the market in 1980; but due to its low resolution, it only became popular in late 1990 where high-resolution and color versions were offered.
 Now, with cameras’ popularity spread like fire, photo scanners became, almost, a common household electronic device.

 If you’re planning to buy one, this shopping guide is a great read because we reviewed 3 of the best home scanners for photos available on the market today.
 But before we discuss the products itself, we want to first discuss the important things to consider before buying a photo scanner to ensure you’ll only score the best in the market.

 First on the list is the type of scanner.
 Some may ask if knowing the type of scanner really matters.
 The answer is yes; all photo scanners may have the same function but its quality, scanning speed and the way they do it are different from each other.
 You can choose between flatbed, sheet-fed and portable.
 Actually, there are four types; the fourth one is the hybrid type of scanner which is commonly used for business purposes such as publishing.
 We will not discuss more of it since this guide focused more on personal usage.

 - A flatbed scanner is known for its versatility, you can scan photos the same way you scan documents.
 Since it comes with high-resolution too, it became an ideal choice for scanning photos with texture and details.
 The only downside of a flatbed scanner, you can only scan one photo at a time.
 If you need to scan in bulk, a sheet-fed scanner is a much ideal choice.